sgeinitz/picata/README.md

 in just one place on your local system, or separately for each course that it will be used in.
 The latter option is our preferred method since we tend to have a separate directory for each course we teach, and prefer to keep the course data separate.
 2. Open a web browser and go to your institution's Canvas LMS.
 You'll then navigate to _'Account'_, then _'Settings'_.
-Towards the bottom of this screen in your LMS you will see a blue button that says, _'+ New Access Token_'.
-You will copy/download this token to your local system, but be careful not to share it (e.g. do not save it a shared directory).
+Towards the bottom of this window in your LMS you will see a blue button, _'+ New Access Token_'.
+Click on this button to copy/download the token to your local system, but be careful not to share it (e.g. do not save it a shared directory).
 3. Once it is cloned, open a command line terminal and navigate  to the __picata__ directory (using '[cd](https://en.wikipedia.org/wiki/Cd_(command))').
 You will then run configuration setup script by simply typing, `./configure.sh` at the terminal prompt.